dolmagrg123/microblog_EC2_deployment/README.md

  	b.
 Then configure it by navigating to "Manage Jenkins" > "Tools" > "Add Dependency-Check > Name: "DP-Check" > check "install automatically" > Add Installer: "Install from github.com"

 Question: What is this plugin for?
 What is it doing?
 When does it do it?
 Why is it important?

+This plugin is to scan the dependencies of our program.
+It runs during our Jenkins pipeline.
+It is important to keep our project secure and to make sure the vulnerabilites are not deployed to production.

 12. Create a MultiBranch Pipeline and run the build.
 IMPORTANT: Make sure the name of the pipeline is: "workload_3".